ChameleonFramework/Chameleon/README.md

 </div>

 ### What is Chameleon?
-Chameleon is a framework created to aid in the creation of cross-platform Minecraft platforms.
+Chameleon is a framework created to aid in the creation of cross-platform Minecraft plugins.

 ### Supported Platforms